 5 Features of No-Code Platforms

-We’ve gone over the benefits of no-code development—now what are some of the features of no-code platforms that you should look for?
+We’ve gone over the benefits of no-code development—now what are some of the features commonly included in no-code platforms?

 - Drag-and-drop interface: As mentioned above, one of the most common features of no-code platforms is a visual drag-and-drop WYSIWYG (“what you see is what you get”) interface that lets users create an application from scratch very quickly.

 - AI and machine learning: Some sophisticated no-code platforms make use of AI and machine learning techniques to predict user actions and make the development process even more streamlined and efficient.

 - Data connections: Depending on the business use case, some no-code platforms make it easy for you to connect the application with other sources of enterprise data, such as Microsoft Excel and SQL databases.

 - Security and privacy: As a corollary to the above point, no-code platforms should follow best practices for security and privacy, keeping your codebase free of vulnerabilities and protecting your sensitive data.